bryansplace/bryansplace.github.io/_posts/2024-08-13-sitesetup.md

 I looked at various applications to create markdown notes and eventually settled on [Zettel notes](https://www.zettelnotes.com).

-I set up a Github repository that is synced with my
+I set up a Github repository that is synced with [Bryansplace.github.io]( https://github.com/bryansplace/bryansplace.github.io.git).
+This repository has to be in the apps internal storage.
+I have a Notes repository for misc and draft notes.